zchee/golang-wiki/CommitMessage.md

 - [Please heed my plea and write good CL descriptions for Go—and for any other project you work on.](https://groups.google.com/d/msg/golang-dev/6M4dmZWpFaI/SyU5Sl4zZLYJ)
 - [The CL description is a public document that explains to the future what has been done and why.](https://groups.google.com/d/msg/golang-dev/s07ZUR8ZDHo/i-rIsknbAwAJ)

+# GitHub Pull Requests

+If you're using GitHub Pull Requests, your commit message is constructed by GerritBot based on your PR's title & description.
+See https://github.com/golang/go/wiki/GerritBot#how-does-gerritbot-determine-the-final-commit-message

+If somebody asks you to modify your commit message, you'll need to modify your PR.